From 3 September 2020, you will need to:

 Can I graze my stock on a wetland to help keep pests and grasses down?

-No because new regulations, which apply from 1 July 2023, introduce a requirement for stock to be excluded from all wetlands.
+No because new NES-FM regulations, which apply from 1 July 2023, introduce a requirement for beef cattle, dairy support cattle, pigs and deer to be excluded from all wetlands.
 In addition, policy 6 of the National Environmental Standards for Freshwater requires that there is no further loss of extent of natural inland wetlands, their values are protected, and their restoration is promoted.

 Can I maintain a drain within and outside of a wetland?